bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 ## Walk Before Running

 * Re-used code is the best code, re-used models are the best models
-* Re-use part of an existing, pretrained DNN for a new task
+  * So try using a pretrained DNNs for your tasks!
 * This talk:
   * don't start from scratch
   * save a ton of time and effort with re-use